 From the distribution of colors on the outer walls of Da Zhao Temple, it can be seen that red is the main color, located in the region of medium brightness and medium chroma (4040, 4050), while most of the roofs and parapets are in the achromatic gray series (N).

 Taking the Daxiong Treasure Hall as an example of the color of the walls of individual buildings, the Daxiong Treasure Hall, as the most representative building of the Han-Tibetan mixed style, uses blue bricks to mimic the Tibetan architectural style of segmented walls.
-Above the walls, barley grass is planted, which is consistent with the construction style of temple buildings in the Tibetan region.
-The three openings in the middle of the building are all decorated in red, while the openings on the left and right sides maintain the original blue brick material.
+Above the walls, barley grass is planted, which is the same as the construction form of temple buildings in the Tibetan region.
+The three openings in the middle of the building are all decorated in red, while the openings on the left and right sides maintain the original material of blue bricks.